 Another defense to the crime of grand theft is consent.
 There is no theft when the owner of the property consented to the defendant’s taking of this property.
 It is important, however, that the defendant have acted within the scope of the consent.
 An example of exceeding scope of consent may be a defendant using a car specifically loaned to him for work to go pleasure riding on the weekend.
 In some cases, grand theft charges can be reduced, so that the defendant is facing a misdemeanor charge for petty theft.
 An experienced theft crime defense attorney can help dismiss or reduce charges.Consult a Skilled Theft Crime Defense Lawyer in Riverside or San Bernardino County

 Due to the value of the property involved in the crime of grand theft, defendants may face serious penalties and incarceration.
 Throughout San Bernardino and Riverside Counties, attorney Gregory H. Comings provides experienced, quality legal representation to individuals charged with grand theft and other crimes, such as burglary.
 If you are facing criminal charges, it is important that an aggressive criminal defense lawyer represent you because there may be weaknesses in the prosecution's case.
 A criminal conviction not only carries potential jail time and fines, but the lifelong stigma of a criminal record.
 At the Law Offices of Gregory H. Comings, we review the facts of your case and devise a strategy seeking to obtain a positive outcome on your behalf.
 We understand that our clients often want to hear the best and worst case scenarios, and we strive to provide that in an honest, straightforward way.
-Contact us by calling (951) 686-3457 or reach us online to setup a free appointment regarding your case.
+Contact us by calling (951) 686-3457 or reach us online to setup an appointment regarding your case.
 We are available 24/7, and help people throughout areas including Palm Desert, Palm Springs, Temecula, Indio, Redlands, Ontario, and Victorville.